Complete A – Z

 Setlists for (left) Buster Browns, Edinburgh, 4th October 1983 and (right) Concord Bar, Brighton, 27th October 1983.
 It might look like “W Fiend”, but compare it with other “N”s, such as the ones in “Wings” and “Man” (i.e. “How I Wrote ‘Elastic Man’”)

 Lyrically it seems that the “new fiend” is to be identified with The Devil, but this is not certain.
 Perhaps, given that The Devil is apparently no longer itinerant but occupies a middle class home with a “glazed porch”, the “new fiend” is a demonic competitor?
 Nor is it clear who the “he” is who is against the rich and/or the poor.
 Is that also the “new fiend”/Devil?
 Or are they different characters?
 So when we get to the line “He said hit him on the head with a two-by-four”, it’s not entirely obvious whether the instruction is to hit The Devil on the head, or whether The Devil is giving the instruction.
 And if the “son-in-law” has been clubbed over the head with the length of wood, does that mean the “son-in-law” is demonic, or an innocent victim of Satanic suggestion, or what?
+See the notes for some discussion of how to interpret the “son-in-law” line.

-Manchester Evening News, 20 August 1983, p.29.https://www.newspapers.com/article/manchester-evening-news-tableleg/166719479/
+Manchester Evening News, 20 August 1983, p.29. https://www.newspapers.com/article/manchester-evening-news-tableleg/166719479/

 Notable Versions

-Versions titled “New Fiend (2 By 4)” and “New Fiend (Rough Mix)” appeared on the “Singles and Rough Mixes” disc of the omnibus edition of The Wonderful and Frightening World of the Fall.
-A spectral version (perhaps a demo) of the song titled “Fiend With A Violin (vox)” first appeared on the Fiend With a Violin compilation in 1996 (subsequently turning up on the Archive Series compilation in 1997 and Northern Attitude in 1998).
-For more on the “fiend with a violin” concept, see below.
+Previously unreleased versions titled “New Fiend (2 By 4)” and “New Fiend (Rough Mix)” appeared on the “Singles and Rough Mixes” disc of the omnibus edition of The Wonderful and Frightening World of the Fall (2010).

 Sounds Like… ?